 Chiropractic science is essentially an alternative method treatment intended to identify and treat problems related to the skeletal nerves and muscles the need for surgery or addictive drugs.
 A chiropractor diagnoses the problem then applies their techniques manually, focusing mostly on the spine, which is believed to be the root cause of majority of problems relating to musculoskeletal structure.
 The core belief of chiropractic care is that our bodies have a remarkable self-healing ability and all the body needs is a slight manipulation to help with a lot of different ailments.
 In chiropractic care, a pinched nerve refers to misalignment or subluxation of the spine, which irritates the nerve.
 This tends to result in severe back and neck pain, in addition to the nerves losing their ability to carry messages to vital body organs from the brain.
 Chiropractic care is the most effective treatment for pinched nerves because it concentrates on spinal adjustments in order to promote healing.

 Chiropractic care assists pinched nerves by decreasing nerve constriction and relaxing tight muscles.
 The chiropractor utilizes their hands to directly apply pressure to the strained nerve.
 And while traditional medical care treats the pain that is apparent, chiropractic care looks at the entire body.
 Chiropractic care is particularly useful when it comes to pinched nerves because usually the pain can be felt in the leg, but the injury originates from the back.
-At Smith Family Chiropractic in Campbell, we believe that chiropractic care should look at the overall well-being of an individual and address any issues that could have caused the pinched nerve.
+At Smith Family Chiropractic in the Campbell, San Jose and Los Gatos area, we believe that chiropractic care should look at the overall well-being of an individual and address any issues that could have caused the pinched nerve.
 If you are interested in learning more about how we can help you, give us a call at (408) 374-4500 today!